bolbolabadi/chatGPT/Telegram/Delete All channel posts.md

+## Delete all messages in a Telegram channel using a bot

-##To delete all messages in a Telegram channel using a bot and the channel's username, you can use the following code:
+To delete all messages in a Telegram channel using a bot and the channel's username, you can use the following code:

 ```python
 import telebot